Hate Is Dead

 Hate Is Dead (stylized as hα†ε ïš dεαd) is the fifth mixtape by American rapper Trippie Redd, released on 20 December 2021 through 10K Projects.
 The project was exclusively made available through the streaming platform SoundCloud.
 It features guest appearances from K Suave and Zelly Ocho, both contained within the bonus track "Hate".
 Production was helmed by Losoe, with other contributions coming from Supah Mario, Level, Naddot, Seal, twoprxducers, UK24, and tnfdemon.

 Hate Is Dead sees Trippie Redd delve further into musical genres including rage and hyperpop; genres previously explored on Trip at Knight.
 The project marks Redd's third full-length release of 2021, the others being Neon Shark vs Pegasus and Trip at Knight.
 The mixtape received critical acclaim.

 Background and promotion

 The mixtape was announced by Trippie Redd just hours before its release.
-It was released through the SoundCloud account belonging to hnrzhunter – a musician managed by Redd.
+It was released through the SoundCloud account belonging to hnrzhunter – apparently a musician managed by Redd.
+However, HipHopDX has described hnrzhunter as Redd's manager.

+Trippie Redd released music videos for "So Thankful" and "Fire In My Heart <3" on 24 December 2021 and 13 February 2022 respectively in collaboration with director DotComNirvan.

 Songs

+Hate Is Dead is informed by the rage rap genre.

 Revolt commented that "the opening track, "Fire In My Heart <3" is a previously leaked offering that quickly reminds listeners why the Canton, Ohio talent holds his position as one of the best of his generation, delivering harmonies about women, violence, vices, and more over production from Loesoe and Supah Mario".
+Our Generation Music described the song as "another anthemic rage banger for the books".
+The song is divided into two parts separated by a beat switch; the first part, previously known to fans as "Pour a 4 Up", had leaked on 22 April 2021.
+Lyrically, the first part of the track concerns Redd's rise to fame and his origins.
+His line "Say I need God, wasn't no Jesus in them 'partments" refers to the absence of any comfort associated with figures such as Jesus in his youth.
+By contrast, the second part of the track concerns the problems his fame generates, such as false friends and gold digger women.
+The second track, "Ready For Love", was originally known to fans as "Cupid" and was recorded on 3 January 2021.
+Trippie Redd previewed the song many times before it leaked on 21 April 2021.
+Its intro samples a short video from the video-sharing application Vine.
+Amidst lyricism regarding love, Redd likens himself to a shark as he previously did on Neon Shark vs Pegasus earlier in 2021.
+The next song, "So Thankful", was known to fans prior to the mixtape's release as "Clash of Clans" due to the previewed lyric: "This the war of the gods, not no Clash of the Clans".
+Most of the lyrics see Redd tough talking.